Data: outline, requesting space, requesting access¶

 Information on all physical locations how to use them is on the storage page.

 Everywhere on this page, “group” refers to a certain file access group groups (such as a unix group), not an organizational (research) group.
-They will often the same, but there can be many more access groups made for more fine-grained data access.
+They will often be the same, but there can be many more access groups made for more fine-grained data access.

 Data is stored in group directories.
 A group may represent a real research group, a specific project, or specific access-controlled data.
 These are easy to make, and they should be extensively used to keep data organized.
 If you need either finer-grained or more wide data access, request that more groups are made.